-The State's Comprehensive Housing Planning Act (310 ILCS 110), established the first statewide comprehensive housing initiative and appointed the Housing Task Force to improve the planning and coordination of the State's housing resources.
-The following six (6) underserved populations were identified:
+The State's Comprehensive Housing Planning Act (as amended P.A.
+99-0564), established the first statewide comprehensive housing initiative and appointed the Housing Task Force to improve the planning and coordination of the State's housing resources.
+The following eight (8) underserved populations were identified:

-- Low-income households (with particular emphasis on households earning below 30% of Area Median Income) - Low-income seniors - Low-income persons with disabilities - Homeless persons and persons at-risk of homelessness - Low- and moderate- income persons unable to afford housing near work or transportation - Low-income persons residing in existing affordable housing that is in danger of being lost or becoming unaffordable
+- Low-income households (with particular emphasis on households earning below 30% of Area Median Income) - Low-income seniors - Low-income persons with disabilities - Homeless persons and persons at-risk of homelessness - Low- and moderate- income persons unable to afford housing near work or transportation (Live Near Work) - Low-income persons residing in existing affordable housing that is in danger of being lost or becoming unaffordable (Preservation) - Low-income people residing in communities with on-going community revitalization efforts - Other special needs populations, including people with criminal records and veterans experiencing or at risk of homelessness.

-D) Authority Priorities
+D) Authority's Mission Statement